workos-inc/laravel-example-applications/laravel-audit-logs/README.md

 # Laravel Example App with Audit Logs powered by WorkOS

-An example Flask application demonstrating how to use the [WorkOS Laravel SDK](https://github.com/workos/workos-laravel) to send and retrieve Audit Log events.
+An example Laravel application demonstrating how to use the [WorkOS Laravel SDK](https://github.com/workos/workos-laravel) to send and retrieve Audit Log events.
 This example is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the Laravel SDK.

 ## Prerequisites